As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 closeup of a husky's eye which shows a new red spot

-When a dog has pink-red spots on its eye, it is usually due to inflammation or hemorrhage.
-Underlying causes include:
+When a dog has pink-red spots, it is usually due to inflammation or hemorrhage (This inflammation could be caused by a ruptured capillary, allergic reaction, or injury).

 1. Cataracts